 This representative also went on to say that if Epee-Bounya did not agree with BA’s “resolution” she could file a complaint with the European Commission through its online dispute center.

-Turning to our advocacy team
+Turning to the Elliott Advocacy team

 Looking through her paper trail, I could find no indication as to why the BA employee had given her the atypical advice to involve the police.